Government introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2025-26.

 The specific regulations around zoning will be different in Wales and Scotland to those in England.

-DESNZ's consultation on zoning proposals for England closed on 26 February 2024.
+DESNZ's consultation on zoning proposals for England closed on 26 February 2024 and its response is expected in 2025.
 You can find the consultation here and Heat Trust's response here.
 DESNZ also has a collection of information about zoning here.
 Scottish regulations on zoning are already being brought in, and you can find details here.
 The Welsh government's Heat Strategy for Wales includes its approach to zoning and you can find it here.

-Heat suppliers and heat network operators will be required by their Ofgem authorisation conditions to comply with a GB-wide code that sets out minimum technical standards.
+Heat network operators will be required by their Ofgem authorisation conditions to comply with a GB-wide code that sets out minimum technical standards.
 Under the code, heat networks will need to achieve certification against these standards - which are designed to ensure network performance and efficiency.

 The standards will replace the existing Heat Network (Metering and Billing) Regulations, as well as build on current voluntary engineering standards such as the Chartered Institution of Building Services Engineers' (CIBSE's) Code of Practice 1 (CP1).
 They are being designed by the Heat Networks Technical Assurance Scheme (HNTAS) Programme, which you can find information about here.
-The scheme aims to carry out pilots in 2024, before launching fully in 2025 as part of the overall regulatory framework.
+The scheme is carrying out pilots during 2024-25, after which it will form part of the introduction of the regulatory regime in January 2026.

 Heat networks are fuel-agnostic in that they can be connected to any fuel source.
 They’re therefore set to play a key role in government’s net zero objectives.
 Regulation will include decarbonisation targets for heat networks, with these requirements still to be determined.